 People will need to connect not just to their colleagues and peers, but to devices and sensors which will give them the data and the functionality they need.
 Welcome to a new ecosystem of humans, sensors and robot colleagues.

-The need is for scalability and rapid deployment, and the ability to change course fast – and that means business strategies in addition to the service providers organizations engage with.
+The need is for scalability and rapid deployment, and the ability to change course fast – and that means business strategies in addition to the services organizations engage with.
 All of this has to come, of course, at a reasonable cost with the ability to upgrade rapidly, which creates another argument for everything-as-a-service.

 To make sense of this from an infrastructure perspective, edge computing is the most powerful solution because it is the best configuration to deliver the latency and bandwidth which competitive and agile organizations will need to operate successfully.